Diet after gastric banding

 You had laparoscopic gastric banding.
 This surgery made your stomach smaller by closing off part of your stomach with an adjustable band.
 After surgery you will eat less food, and you will not be able to eat quickly.

-Your doctor, nurse, or dietitian will teach you about foods you can eat and foods you should avoid.
+Your health care provider will teach you about foods you can eat and foods you should avoid.
 It is very important to follow these diet guidelines.

 When You Go Home from the Hospital